isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     tie(iter, success) = myset.insert("Hello");   // normal return value
     if (success) do_something_with(iter);

-With C++17 we may be able to write something like this, also declaring the variables:
+With C++17 we should be able to use "structured bindinds" to declare and initialize the multiple variables:

-    auto { iter, success } = myset.insert("Hello");
+    auto [iter,success] = myset.insert("Hello"); // C++17 structured binding
     if (success) do_something_with(iter);

-**Exception**: For types like `string` and `vector` that carry additional capacity, it can sometimes be useful to treat it as in/out instead by using the "caller-allocated out" pattern, which is to pass an output-only object by reference to non-`const` so that when the callee writes to it the object can reuse any capacity or other resources that it already contains.
-This technique can dramatically reduce the number of allocations in a loop that repeatedly calls other functions to get string values, by using a single string object for the entire loop.

-    ??? example ???
+##### Exception

+Sometimes, we need to pass an object to a function to manipulate its state.
+In such cases, passing the object by reference [`T&`](#Rf-inout) is usually the right technique.
+Explicitly passing an in-out parameter back out again as a return value is often not necessary.
+For example:

+    istream& operator>>(istream& is, string& s);    // much like std::operator>>()

+    for (string s; cin>>s; ) {
+        // do something with line
+    }

+Here, both `s` and `cin` are used as in-out paramenters.
+We pass `cin` by (non-`const`) reference to be able to manipulate its state.
+We pass `s` to avoid repeated allocations.
+By reusing `s` (passed by reference), we allocate new memory only when we need to expand `s`'s capacity.
+This technique is sometimes called the "caller-allocated out" pattern and is particularly useful for types, such as `string` and `vector`, that needs to do free store allocations.

+To compare, if we passed out all values as return values, we would something like this:

+    pair<istream&,string> get_string(istream& is);  // not recommended
+    {
+        string s;
+        cin>>s;
+        return {is,s};
+    }

+    for (auto p = get_string(cin); p.first; ) {
+        // do something with p.second
+    }

+We consider that significantly less elegant and definitely significantly slower.

+For a really strict reading this rule (F.21), the exceptions isn't really an exception because it relies on in-out paramenters, rather than the plain out parameters mentioned in the rule.
+However, we prefer to be explicit, rather than subtle.

 ##### Note

+In many cases it may be useful to return a specific, user-defined "Value or error" type.
+For example:

+    struct

+The overly-generic `pair` and `tuple` should be used only when the value returned represents to indepent entities rathen than an abstraction.

-In some cases it may be useful to return a specific, user-defined `Value_or_error` type along the lines of `variant<T, error_code>`, rather than using the generic `tuple`.
+type along the lines of `variant<T, error_code>`, rather than using the generic `tuple`.

 ##### Enforcement